devakapatel/t9-nextra-3/pages/sem-5/question-banks/psc/unit-4.md

 ## 30) Describe how Python libraries like NumPy, Pandas, and SciPy can be used together for advanced statistical data analysis.
 Provide an example where you compute descriptive statistics, perform hypothesis testing, and visualize the data.

-Python libraries like **NumPy**, **Pandas**, and **SciPy** are essential tools for advanced statistical data analysis.
+Python libraries like NumPy, Pandas, and SciPy are essential tools for advanced statistical data analysis.
 They provide a robust framework for performing complex computations, manipulating data, conducting statistical tests, and visualizing results.
 Below, we will explore how these libraries can be used together in a cohesive workflow and provide a practical example that includes computing descriptive statistics, performing hypothesis testing, and visualizing the data.

 #### How Python Libraries Work Together

-1. **NumPy**:
+1. NumPy:

    - Provides powerful array structures and functions for efficient numerical computations.
    - Forms the foundation for many other libraries, including Pandas and SciPy.
    - Ideal for performing mathematical operations on large datasets.

-2. **Pandas**:
+2. Pandas:

    - Offers flexible data structures (like DataFrames) that simplify data manipulation and analysis.
    - Facilitates easy handling of missing data, filtering datasets, and performing aggregations.
    - Works seamlessly with NumPy arrays for efficient data processing.

-3. **SciPy**:
+3. SciPy:
    - Extends the capabilities of NumPy by providing additional functions for scientific computing.
    - Includes modules for optimization, integration, interpolation, and statistical analysis.
    - Useful for conducting hypothesis tests and other advanced statistical methods.